BolajiOlajide/v1/content/posts/2019-09-15-python-tuples-vs-lists.md

 items = ['apple', 'oranges', 'pineapple']
 ```

-You can also create a list with the `list` constructor which takes a collection as it's argument and converts to a tuple.
+You can also create a list with the `list` constructor which takes a collection as it's argument and converts to a list.

 ```python
 names = list(('bolaji',))